windicss/docs/features/attributify.md

    dark=...
    ```

 > And of course, you can also **mix them**, but I personally **don't recommend**.
-Just choosing one and stick to it.
+Just choose one and stick to it.
 You will find your code becomes clearer.

 ## Utilities